 Representing Families in Texas for Over 16 Years

 Whether you are personally filing for divorce or have just been served with papers yourself, this can be a difficult time.
 Even those who experience no negative feelings can feel unsure about what happens next.
-At Labovitz Law Firm, our divorce lawyers in Arlington have over 16 years of experience in dealing with matters related to family law.
+At Labovitz Law Firm, our divorce lawyers in Fort Worth have over 16 years of experience in dealing with matters related to family law.
 We are a small firm dedicating to our clients and we work to obtain favorable outcomes in their divorce proceedings.

 Every marriage is different and the legal separation can follow different courses depending on your circumstances.
 While often two separating partners remain agreeable and are able to pursue divorce with minimal distraction or problems, this is not always the case.
 You should be prepared for the possibility that your ex-spouse will seek representation and their demeanor may dramatically change as they seek opportunity.